Updated: September 10th, 2014

 The presets are seamless tiles and they are supplied in formats such as PNG or BMP - but what if you want TIFF or PSD or JPG ??? well, you can always convert the files.
 If you have PS or PSP then you can use the batch processes in those applications.
 GIMP is another great choice (especially as it is free).
 Many other applications can run through one or multiple folders to convert tile and texture files to other formats.
 Phatch is another useful application (free).
 Graphicconverter, Xnview, Irfanview .. there are many different tools all with batch processors and conversions to a wide range of formats.
 You can also find many online conversion sites

-PAT format and converting
+PAT and converting

-If you are using Photoshop patterns in PAT format then to convert them from PAT to PNG to BMP is impossible, there is no conversion tool but you can export the design.
+If you are using Photoshop patterns in PAT then to convert them from PAT to PNG to BMP is impossible, there is no conversion tool but you can export the images.
 Place the mouse over the PAT tiles in the presets palette and you will see the size of the tile.
 Create a document with that file size and then use the fill command in PS and fill with the tile (or use the fill new layer command).
 You can then save that design as a seamless tile for use as TIFF or JPG etc. There is also a resource converter for items available on the web and that might be of use in converting resources such as presets

 Capturing tiles in Painter

-OK, once you have the PNG files and opened them in Painter.
+OK, once you have the PNG images and opened them in Painter.
 With patterns, for some reason, you do not need to select the design to capture the tile.
 Go to the painter palette (found via the media library / media control panels in the window menu) and right side menu and capture pattern.
-All the PNG files are seamless, the design will also be seamless.
+All the PNG images are seamless, the design will also be seamless.
 The capture Painter presets settings can be left as rectangle tile and bias 0.
 The tile has been captured and can be used as a file in Painter.
 You can now set the tile scale etc as well as capture additional tiles in Painter

 Capturing designs in Painter - saving to patternlibrary